jonnor/ESC-CNN-microcontroller/report/report.md

 Sounds of interest often have characteristic patterns not just in time (temporal signature) but also in frequency content (spectral signature).
-Therefore it is common to analyze the audio in a time-frequency representation (a *spectrogram*).
+Therefore it is common to analyze audio in a time-frequency representation (a *spectrogram*).

 A common way to compute a spectrogram from an audio waveform is by using the Short Time Fourier Transform (STFT)[@ShortTimeFourierTransformJos].
 The STFT operates by splitting the audio up in short consecutive chunks,